erikc2416/LeafLitterMesos/eDNA_ESnT.md

 particle size.
-This result contrasts with previous research in the same mesocosms where smaller and intermediate particles (0.2 μm and 1.0 μm, respectively) were removed at similar rates in mesocosms with biofilm-colonized rocks (Snyder et al. 2023).<sup>28</sup> Differences in the amount of each substrate applied to each mesocosm may have influenced these contrasting trends.
-For our high-density leaf treatments, we added 0.462 m<sup>2</sup> of leaves to each mesocosm on average, while a mesocosm filled with pea gravel, such as those used in Brandão-Dias et al. (2023b),<sup>54</sup> had a substrate surface area of ~3X higher at 1.27 m<sup>2</sup>.
+This result contrasts with previous research in the same mesocosms where smaller and intermediate particles (0.2 μm and 1.0 μm, respectively) were removed at similar rates in mesocosms with biofilm-colonized rocks (Snyder et al. 2023).(Snyder et al., 2023) Differences in the amount of each substrate applied to each mesocosm may have influenced these contrasting trends.
+For our high-density leaf treatments, we added 0.462 m<sup>2</sup> of leaves to each mesocosm on average, while a mesocosm filled with pea gravel, such as those used in Brandão-Dias et al. (2023b),(Brandão-Dias et al., 2023) had a substrate surface area of ~3X higher at 1.27 m<sup>2</sup>.
 Their study also found that the addition of pea-gravel substrate was more strongly associated with the removal of larger (10 μm) eDNA particles relative to smaller and intermediate sizes (0.2 and 1.0 μm).
 Not only was the physical contribution of leaves to mesocosm surface area lower relative to pea gravel, this result indicated that eDNA at the filter sizes used here (0.4 and 1.2μm) might also be less influenced by physical trapping via